-The road from college freshman to dental school graduate takes eight years to travel and costs hundreds of thousands of dollars.
-After graduation, you’re ready to begin your practice in an influential and honorable profession.
+The road from college freshman to dental school graduate takes at least eight years to travel and costs hundreds of thousands of dollars—much of it paid for with student loans.

 On this page:

 - Ways to limit dental school debt

 Most aspiring dentists don’t have a few hundred thousand dollars available to pay for their education.
 That’s why, according to the ADEA report, 83% of dental school graduates leave with some student loan debt—81% of those with at least $200,000 owed.

 The class of 2019’s average debt of $292,169—which includes average student loan debt from undergraduate studies—is more than five times the debt of 1990 graduates.

 While some students qualify for enough in federal student loans to cover the cost of attendance for the entire eight years of school, some may have to fill in gaps with private student loans, which can be costlier and less flexible in repayment.

 Ways to limit dental school debt